ysufender/CLIParser/README.md

 ## NFAQ (Not so Frequently Asked Questions)

-Q: Can I do "[ 5, ]" for an integer list?\
+~Q: Can I do "[ 5, ]" for an integer list?\
-A: For God's sake NO!
+A: For God's sake NO!~
+Q: You got rid of that stupid list syntax? \
+A: I absolutely did.

 Q: How are you able to think of a solution that is soooo ugly?\
 A: Natural talent.